 Wendell’s grandfather used to babysit him while his father and mother worked.
 To keep him occupied, Gramps would pay him five cents for every mouse or mole that he trapped and skinned, a skill that became very useful to him in the future.
 This went on for some time until he saw Gramps throwing a pelt into their woodstove.
 That ended his mouse skinning career.

 When Renee was ten or so, his dad bought him a trap in a hardware store.
 Shortly afterwards, Renee found a freshly dug hole in the woods in back of their house and he set up the trap, staking it well.
 He couldn’t sleep at all that night, wondering what he might find in the trap the following morning.
 He got up early and ran to the trap to check.
 Something had been trapped.
 He couldn’t make out what it was, for it was half in the hole and half out.
-He ran and got his father, who shot it.
-It was a skunk.
-He brought it home and while he was skinning it, someone offered him 50 cents for it, and he sold it.

 One day he was trapping muskrats.
 While coming out of a swamp near Pontoosuc Lake with two or three muskrats, a guy asked him what he was going to do with the meat.
 Use it for bait, he said.
 The man then and there offered him a couple of dollars for it.
 Turns out that he was from Louisiana, and they ate muskrats down there.
 Renee got the pelt and a couple of bucks.